 .
 First, in some emerging countries, capital levels and even CET1 (common equity tier 1) are already high, and even higher than those requested by regulators/supervisors, who have already determined high levels of required capital, through mechanisms such as Pillar 2 of the Basel II accord or with a long standing macro-prudential view that may even be older than Basel III.
 The leaders of a number of those FIs already know that their risk profile calls for higher capital, even if in many cases, regulators/supervisors are to be credited with having raised awareness among FIs about the importance of high levels of capital so as to better resist financial crises, which can be caused or worsened by natural disasters and not only by local macro-economic mismanagement, civil/external wars, or regional/global financial crises.
 This is notably the case in Turkey and in Peru, where you can find that the majority of FIs have total capital adequacy ratios (CAR) higher than 15 %, with CET1 or at least Tier 1 capital beyond 10 %; in Turkey, it can be added that the average CAR has even been above 16% and Tier 1 ratio above 14 % even if “target ratio” for capital is 12 % according to an end-2015 “peer review” conducted by the Financial Stability Board (FSB); in Peru, the SBS, the financial regulator/supervisor used to have target ratios of 10.5 % for banks and 14 % for MFIs, but with the authority it has since 2009/2010 to request enhanced capital ratios with a Pillar 2-type rule, quite a number of FIs (mainly MFIs) have had to reach levels closer to 20 % due to their risk profile.

 .
 Of course, one may say: that’s OK, but what if a huge earthquake hits a city like Lima or Istambul (or for any other countries where a specific region or city exposed to serious natural hazards represents a very sizeable chunk of GDP?); capital requirements should be even higher!
 To the tune of 25 % or 30 %, for example.
 Well, that could be some kind of exaggeration.
-Because, unless you believe in theories such as “limited-banking” or deposits used to make loans being “unlawful” (as some economists do), the CARs that have been reached in some countries already make their financial systems reasonably resilient even to extreme events; if you determine that CAR and Tier 1 (or CET1) ratios must reach the levels needed for the most extreme scenarios, there is a risk, at the macro level, of hindering economic growth during the “normal” years, as well as the possibility for the FIs to reach profitability levels that contribute to reinforcing their capital base (unless they charge much more, which would reduce access to credit for most people).
+Because, unless you believe in theories such as “limited-banking” or call deposits used to make loans being “unlawful” (as some economists do), the CARs that have been reached in some countries already make their financial systems reasonably resilient even to extreme events; if you determine that CAR and Tier 1 (or CET1) ratios must reach the levels needed for the most extreme scenarios, there is a risk, at the macro level, of hindering economic growth during the “normal” years, as well as the possibility for the FIs to reach profitability levels that contribute to reinforcing their capital base (unless they charge much more, which would reduce access to credit for most people).
 And you keep FIs from being attractive enough for equity investors in their IPOs or Rights Issues.

 This is a balancing act: either you try to be 100 % protected against any event, and you considerably reduce your own activity at the expense of future growth and social improvement, or you try to be reasonably protected, so as to reduce the risk of having to rescue the financial system in case of an extreme event such as a very large disaster (and try to reduce the cost of doing it if needed).
 You cannot always be 100 % sure of everything, otherwise no one would invest or lend, and well, choosing to remain a poor country with most people under the poverty line is not an option I would recommend; credit has always been an important driver of economic and social development, even if excesses have happened from time to time as financial and economic history show.